Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| **Elevation from cosine function in xy**
+Elevation from cosine function in xy
+''''''''''''''''''''''''''''''''''''

+|

-| As above but uses the cosine function instead of the sine function.
+As above but uses the cosine function instead of the sine function.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Elevation from cosine function in xy

 --------------

-| **Elevation from xz pairs**
+Elevation from xz pairs
+'''''''''''''''''''''''

+|

 #. **xval(i), zval(i)...end** List of :math:`xz`-pairs [L].

-| Listed :math:`xz`-coordinate pairs are read until an End instruction
+Listed :math:`xz`-coordinate pairs are read until an End instruction is encountered.
-  is encountered.
 They should be given in order from the smallest to largest :math:`x`-value.
 For each node in the 2-D grid, the :math:`x`-coordinate of the node is used to determine its position in the list, and a :math:`z`-coordinate is then interpolated from the neighbouring :math:`xz`-pairs.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Elevation from xz pairs

 --------------

+Elevation from file
+'''''''''''''''''''

-| **Elevation from file**
+|

 #. **ascii_elevation_filename** Name of the ASCII text file containing